 The lagoons (los lagos) extend from Caleton Beach pretty much all the way to the lighthouse and then on along the north shore almost to Corralejo.
+They are the most famous of the lagoons in Fuerteventura.
 This includes the quirky Popcorn beach.

 There are lots of little beaches among the rocks with many of the stone circles to sunbathe in to keep out of the wind.
 For those that like to explore the minute world of rock pools there are many to be found among the rocks with small fish, crabs, shrimps and even the odd sea cucumber if you look closely.

 This is the area most often used by naturists in El Cotillo as it is the most out of the way area but clothed and unclothed sun worshippers co-exist quite happily.